top of page

 32. Raako, the Karelian god of time.
 "Rahko tars the moon" describes the phases of the moon.

-33. Suma, the personification of violent death.
+33. Suma, is the personification of violent death.

 34. Tapio, the god of the forest.